 There’s a moment in every parent’s life when you realize the future you imagined for your child isn’t the one they’re choosing.
 And it hit me in waves I wasn’t prepared for.

 Senior year.
 The major milestone you anticipate for years, but somehow, sneaks up on you.
-“It’s normal, Karen,” I remind myself.
+Even with incredible support from friends and colleagues, I remind myself, “It’s normal, Karen.”
 Kids move on.
 They go to college.
 It's all part of the plan.

 Nothing could prepare me for the moment my son, Peyton, said, “Mom, I’m applying to West Point and the Naval Academy.”